 Prepare Desired Text or Imagery

-But if your wood sign is dark in color, you should consider using white chalk instead of pencil lead.
+But if your wood sign is dark in color, you should consider using white chalk paint instead of pencil lead.
 You should also check if the letters are centered and straight, as this is often overlooked during the DIY sign-making process.
 Try to use painter’s tape to prevent the paper from moving.

-Making a stencil design for any craft gives you artistic freedom and saves you time to make signs more customizable.
+In this tutorial making a stencil design for any craft gives you artistic freedom and saves you time to make signs more customizable.
 Some stencil packages already come with great saying and a set of letters, so you don’t have to worry about doing it yourself.

 You can use many types of stencils for this DIY woodworking project, like vinyl, reusable, and SVG file stencils.

 Out of the three options, I’d personally recommend using vinyl stencils.
 Not only are they cost-effective, but they’re also incredibly easy to use.
 All you have to do is attach the design to the board with spray adhesive and then paint over it.
 It’s a method I’ve found consistently effective.

 When you add paint, it’s not really necessary to use a brush.
 Foam might be an even better alternative to get the stencil effect you desire.
 Like the previous method, lightly dab the paint to transfer the design from paper to the board.